markus1090/Project-javascript-advanced/README.md

     }
 ```

-* Method that compares tha value of AQI with a array of objects (spectrum), to return the right level color:
+* The method that compares the value of AQI with an array of objects (spectrum), to return the right level color:

 ```javascript
 checkColor(checkColor, cell1) {